 If you don't see the Edit option in the toolbar, update your Acrobat.
 To automatically update from Acrobat, choose Help > Check for updates, and then follow the instructions in the Updater window to complete the update process.

 To distribute the form and collect responses, see Distribute PDF or web forms.

-Ordinarily, users of Reader X and earlier can’t save filled-in copies of forms that they complete.
+Ordinarily, users of Acrobat Reader DC and earlier can’t save filled-in copies of forms that they complete.
 However, you can extend the rights of a PDF to allow these users to save form data.
-If you have Acrobat Pro DC, you can include additional capabilities for Reader users, such as adding text to non-interactive forms.
+If you have Acrobat DC Pro, you can include additional capabilities for Acrobat Reader DC users, such as adding text to non-interactive forms.

-Unlike earlier versions of Reader, Reader XI and Acrobat Reader DC include both the Add Text tool and the ability to save form data.
-Acrobat DC users can type in non-fillable forms, add comments, and digitally sign PDFs without extending special rights.
+Unlike earlier versions of Reader, Reader XI and higher versions of Reader include both the Add Text tool and the ability to save form data.
+Acrobat users can type in non-fillable forms, add comments, and digitally sign PDFs without extending special rights.

-Both Acrobat Standard DC and Acrobat Pro DC allow Adobe Reader 8 or later users to fill in and save PDF forms locally.
-The use of the Reader Extensions capability for local saving of PDF forms (called extended documents) is limited in two ways:
+Both Acrobat Standard and Acrobat Pro allow Adobe Reader 8 or later users to fill in and save PDF forms locally.
+Note the following two points about the use of the Reader Extensions capability for local saving of PDF forms (called extended documents):

 Number of deployed extended documents

-An Acrobat Standard DC or Acrobat Pro DC customer can send an extended document to an unlimited number of recipients for them to fill in.
+An Acrobat Standard or Acrobat Pro customer can send an extended document to an unlimited number of recipients for them to fill in.
 For example, an Acrobat customer can post an empty form template on a web page that allows users to fill in and save PDF forms locally.
 An unlimited number of people can access the template.
-However, the Acrobat customer can collect only 500 responses from the filled-in form.
-This limitation includes both hardcopy (paper form submission) and electronic representations of the filled-in form.
+Also, the Acrobat customer can collect

 Number of recipients of the extended document